 - Get outside: If you’re feeling stressed, go for a brisk stroll around the block or do another form of exercise.
 Make it something you enjoy like yoga, kicking the footy or boxing.
 Grab a mate to help keep your mind off the smokes.

 - Plan ahead: If you know you’ll be craving a cigarette at a certain time, place or in a situation, prepare and change up your routine.
 Try a fast-acting form of nicotine replacement therapy (NRT) like mouth spray, gum, lozenge or inhaler a few minutes before you think a craving may hit.
 Combination therapy – using patches with a fast-acting NRT product – is one of the most effective quitting methods.

-Call the Quitline (13 7848): Our trusty Quit Specialists are trained to support you through this.
+Call the Quitline (13 7848): Our Quitline counsellors are trained to listen support you through this.
 You can request a Quitline callback if you prefer.

 Started smoking again?
 Don’t fret!
 Relapse is a normal part of stopping smoking.
 In fact, research shows people try up to 30 times before quitting for good.
 Head to the Quit website for advice on how to get back on track.